xiangyi-njust/FWS/README.md

 > Recognition

-based on your system, open the terminal in the specified directory and type this command
+based on your system, open the terminal in the *FWS Recognition* directory and type this command
 <pre>python run.py </pre>

 > Classify

-based on your system, open the terminal in the specified directory and type this command
+based on your system, open the terminal in the *FWS Classification* directory and type this command
 <pre>python run.py</pre>

 > Extract keywords